 Condition of the Space to be Converted Recipient of the Direct Help Payment % of Conversion Contribution Each Recipient Receives Vacant since September 1, 1980.
 The Corporation 50% In R6, R7, R8, R9, R10, C1, C2, or C4 districts, vacant since January 1, 1981.
 The Corporation 50% Vacant more than 24 months.
 The Corporation 50% Occupied by an eligible tenant listed in Section 15-581.
 The Tenant 50% Occupied by an eligible tenant listed in Section 15-582.
-The Tenant The Corporation 25% 25% Occupied by a commercial or manufacturing tenant for more than 24 months but such tenant did not relocate within New York City The Corporation 50% a) Such owner shall deposit a sum of money equal to the amount of the direct help payment required under Section 15-541 in an escrow account in a banking institution located in the City of New York.
-The escrow agent shall be such bank or the owner's attorney.
-The escrow account shall be established pursuant to an agreement signed by the owner and the escrow agent, which agreement shall be on a form provided by the Corporation.
-Where the commercial or manufacturing tenant is listed in Section 15-581, said escrow agreement shall contain the specific provisions in subsection (i) below; where the commercial or manufacturing tenant is listed in Section 15-582, said escrow agreement shall contain the specific provisions listed in subsection (ii) below:
+The Tenant The Corporation 25% 25% Occupied by a commercial or manufacturing tenant for more than 24 months but such tenant did not relocate within New York City The Corporation 50% Occupied by a commercial or manufacturing use not listed in Section 15-58 for more than 21 months The Consensation 548